 How does an OBD scanner work?

-The OBD2 scanner is the interface between the reader and mobile app to facilitate troubleshooting and fault diagnosis on the vehicle.
+The OBD2 scanner is the interface between the car code reader and mobile app to facilitate troubleshooting and fault diagnosis on the vehicle.
 The OBD2 access port is a universal one that can typically be found in the driver’s area.